camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

 * Performing a statistics query via REST API
 * Performing a called instance query via Webapps (private API)

+### Custom Identity Service Queries

+When you provide...

+1. a custom identity provider implementation by implementing the interface `ReadOnlyIdentityProvider` or `WritableIdentityProvider`
+2. **AND** a dedicated implementation of Identity Service Queries (e. g. `GroupQuery`, `TenantQuery`, `UserQuery`)

+Make sure to return all results without any limitation when calling <code>[Query#unlimitedList][javadocs-query-unlimited-list]</code>.
+The possibility to retrieve an unlimited list is important to make sure that the REST API works appropriately since a few endpoints rely on retrieving unlimited results.

+[javadocs-query-unlimited-list]: {{< javadocref_url page="?org/camunda/bpm/engine/query/Query.html#unlimitedList--" >}}

 ## Paginated Queries